juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 Imacon scanners have an Instant Start Ballast technology, </br>
 KinoFlo 165x has Rapid Start ballast technology. </br>

-instant Start ballast, generates a very high volgate to [kick start](https://www.youtube.com/watch?v=ybcxIpb-R_0&t=30s) the mercury spheres / vapour inside the 6" CFL Tube </br>
+instant Start ballast, generates a very high voltage to [kick start](https://www.youtube.com/watch?v=ybcxIpb-R_0&t=30s) the mercury spheres / vapour inside the 6" CFL Tube </br>
 after a few seconds, voltage retun to standard operating voltage around 100v-150v AC </br>

 Rapid Start Ballast, there is No Kick start, IF Ballast is set to 100% output, will generate standard voltage only, </br>